borenstein-lab/fishtaco/source/fishtaco_file_formats.rst

 linking the various taxa to their phylogenetic assignment is required.
 The taxonomy file is a tab-delimited text file with **no** headers, where each row represents one taxon, followed by its assignment to the following phylogenetic levels: 'kingdom','phylum','class','order','family','genus','species', all prefixed by the first letter of the level followed by 2 underscores.
+Here is an example of the first 5 rows of the default taxonomy file used by the FishTacoPlot package:

 .. raw:: html